 \subsection{Estimate of the uncertainty}

 We measure the robustness of each detection as explained in \citet{chen2015}.
-The idea of this method is to simulate different realizations of the galaxy distribution using bootstrapping: for each simulation, we take a random sample of the real galaxies in order to obtain a modified realization of galaxies.
-We then compare the filaments obtained in the real data with the filaments obtained in this new realization of galaxies.
-In practice, we do it in the following way:
+This method is designed to simulate different realisations of the galaxy distribution using bootstrapping: for each simulation, we take a random sample of the real galaxies in order to obtain a modified realisation of galaxies.
+We then compare the filaments obtained in the real data with the filaments obtained in this new realisation of galaxies.
+In practice, we do this in the following way:

-\begin{alg}[Uncertainty of the detection] \begin{enumerate} \item The \textit{true} filaments are computed on all the real data, $y_j$. \item A new set of simulated galaxies is generated by bootstrapping the original galaxy catalogue.
-The new set has the same number of galaxies, but with possible repetitions. \item \Cref{alg:1} is run on these galaxies to obtain a \textit{new} set of simulated filaments ${y^n_j}$. \item For every point on the true filament, we compute the minimum distance to the closest new filament $\rho_n(y_j) = \min (d(y_j, y_j^n))$.
+\begin{alg}[uncertainty of the detection] \begin{enumerate} \item The {true} filaments are computed on all the real data, $y_j$. \item A new set of simulated galaxies is generated by bootstrapping the original galaxy catalogue.
+The new set has the same number of galaxies, but with possible repetitions. \item \Cref{alg:1} is run on these galaxies to obtain a {new} set of simulated filaments ${y^n_j}$. \item For every point on the true filament, we compute the minimum distance to the closest new filament $\rho_n(y_j) = \min (d(y_j, y_j^n))$.
 Small distances correspond to more consistent detections. \item We repeat steps 2 to 4 a total of $N=100$ times.
-For every point of the true filament, we have a minimum distance for each simulation; we find the (quadratic) mean of all simulations $\rho(y_j) = \sqrt{\frac{1}{N}\sum_{n=1}^{N} \rho_n(y_j)^2}$ \item[\textit{Out}:] A single error estimate (average minimum distance) for every point in the true filaments, $\rho(y_j)$. \end{enumerate} \end{alg}
+For every point of the true filament, we have a minimum distance for each simulation; we find the (quadratic) mean of all simulations $\rho(y_j) = \sqrt{\frac{1}{N}\sum_{n=1}^{N} \rho_n(y_j)^2}$. \item[\textit{Out}:] A single error estimate (average minimum distance) for every point in the true filaments, $\rho(y_j)$. \end{enumerate} \end{alg}

 The value of $\rho(y_j)$ has a natural interpretation: it is the typical error in the location of a particular point in a filament, when the galaxy distribution changes slightly.
-Since it is given in degrees, is can be readily represented as a confidence region on the sky.
+As it is given in degrees, is can be readily represented as a confidence region on the sky.
 This is illustrated on the left image of \Cref{f:uncs}.
 We note that most filaments are determined with an accuracy well below \ang{1}, while the ends of filaments and smaller filaments present higher uncertainties.
 This uncertainty estimate may be very useful in applications where the user needs a certain position accuracy, as they can keep only the filaments that satisfy their criteria.